In addition to the Faculty of Graduate Studies admission requirements, Graduate Programs in Education requires:

 c) A written statement indicating the applicant's reasons for pursuing a graduate program in Graduate Programs in Education.

-e) For students required to prove proficiency in English, a TOEFL score of 97 (Internet-based test), an IELTS score of 7.0 (Academic version), or a MELAB score of 83 is required.
+d) For students required to prove proficiency in English, a TOEFL score of 97 (Internet-based test) or an IELTS score of 7.0 (Academic version).
 The test must have been taken within the last two years.
 When requesting that official TOEFL test scores are forwarded to the University of Calgary, please indicate institution code 0813.
-Proficiency may also be met by completion of Tier III of the International Foundations Program (IFP) with minimum grades of "B" on Academic Writing & Grammar, "B" on Reading Comprehension & Proficiency, and "B" on Listening Comprehension & Oral Fluency.

 Relevant Prior Learning Considerations